jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

 }
 ```

 If we try to compile this, we get an error from the borrow checker.
+When the Rust compiler checks a call to a function, it doesn't look at the contents of the function, only at the signature.
 The root of the problem here is that in this function, the rust compiler doesn't know ahead of time whether we're going to return `x` or `y`, and since these may have different lifetimes, the compiler can't know how long the returned reference will be valid for.
 Consider this example of calling this function:

 ```rust
 fn main() {